spencertipping/tau/doc/pi-parsing.md

 # π parsing
 [Intent](pi-intent.md) and parsing are closely related: a successful parse is also a valid intent.
 Put differently, if we can describe what we expect of a result, we can also compute that result.

 Parsing is allowed, and often encouraged, to be ambiguous.
-Underconstrained programs are then clarified, often by example.
+Underconstrained programs are then clarified, sometimes by example and sometimes by user preference.
 These clarifications can be separated from the program definition itself, as they're more implementation-dependent and may not capture the more mathematical core of the idea.
+Programs can be layered, each layer with its own history.

+## Learning
+Piecewise functions defy local optimization, and π is no exception.
+That means we're likely to backtrack as we explore distribution alternatives to find acceptable parses.
+This is computationally expensive, so we want to find ways to avoid it.
+Two obvious and complementary strategies:

+1. Keep a log of locally-suboptimal predictions
+2. Adjust "real-world η" to make better global predictions in the future

+(2) is interesting because it creates a conflict between "feasible solutions" and "solutions the user has said are desirable".
+To work around this, we'll confine these adjustments to be conditioned such that they're orthogonal to anything the user has specified.
+If the user updates their preferences later on, (1) is re-consulted to build a new orthogonal error-corrector.

 ## Acquiring parsers